havatv/qgisnnjoinplugin/help/source/index.rst

 nearest neighbour in the *join* dataset.

 A spatial index on the join layer may speed up the join.
-*QgsSpatialIndex* provides the *nearestNeighbor* function.
-This function returns the nearest neighbour(s) to a given point among the index geometries (which are approximations of the original geometries).
+*QgsSpatialIndex* provides the *nearestNeighbor* function, and this function returns the nearest neighbour(s) to a given point among the index geometries (which are approximations of the original geometries).